SOC 2 in 2025: What's Changing

 Share this post

 Maintaining compliance with industry standards like SOC 2 is essential for businesses that want to protect their digital infrastructure.
-As 2025 approaches, SOC 2 compliance is set to shift in major ways.
-These changes reflect the fast evolution of cybersecurity threats and the growing need for stronger defense mechanisms.
+As 2025 approaches, SOC 2 compliance is set to evolve significantly — reflecting the fast pace of cybersecurity threats and the growing need for stronger defense mechanisms.

 The Foundation of SOC 2

-SOC 2, or Service Organization Control 2, is an auditing framework that helps ensure service providers manage data securely.
-It protects both the interests and the privacy of clients.
-Developed by the American Institute of Certified Public Accountants (AICPA), SOC 2 rests on five trust service principles: security, availability, processing integrity, confidentiality, and privacy.
+SOC 2 (Service Organization Control 2) is an auditing framework that ensures service providers manage customer data securely and responsibly.
+Developed by the American Institute of Certified Public Accountants (AICPA), SOC 2 is built on five Trust Service Principles:

 Expanding to Emerging Technologies

-By 2025, SOC 2 compliance will likely expand to address technologies such as artificial intelligence (AI), machine learning (ML), and blockchain.
-These tools create new opportunities but also bring new risks.
+By 2025, SOC 2 compliance will likely broaden to address new and disruptive technologies such as artificial intelligence (AI), machine learning (ML), and blockchain.
+These innovations bring immense opportunities but also introduce new vulnerabilities.

 Zero Trust Becomes Standard

-For auditors, SOC 2 reviews will now include testing of Zero Trust adoption.
-They will check whether organizations enforce continuous authentication, limit access effectively, and monitor activity to prevent misuse.
+For auditors, future SOC 2 reviews will assess the extent of Zero Trust implementation — verifying that companies actively enforce continuous authentication, manage access effectively, and monitor user behavior in real time.

 Stronger Alignment With Global Privacy Laws

-Global data privacy laws are growing stricter, and SOC 2 compliance will reflect that.
+The tightening of global data privacy laws will also shape SOC 2’s future.
 Regulations such as the General Data Protection Regulation (GDPR) in Europe and the California Consumer Privacy Act (CCPA) in the U.S. already influence SOC 2 standards.
-Future updates will likely incorporate more of their requirements.

 Automation in Compliance